hail-is/hail/README.md

 HAIL_CI_REMOTE_PORT=3001 make update-conda-env restart-all-proxies run
 ```

+Buildable Repos
+---

+We can build an repo whose root contains the files:

+ - `hail-ci-build-image` containing a publicly accessible docker image
+   containing at least a bash installation at /bin/bash

+ - `hail-ci-build.sh` containing a script that, when executed in the image
+   specified in `hail-ci-build-image`, produces exit code 0 for a passing commit
+   and a non-zero exit code for a failing commit

 pr-build-script
 ---

+OUT OF DATE SECTION

 The `pr-build-script` has access to the following shell variables:

  - `SOURCE_REPO_URL` -- a URL pointing to the `.git` file of the repo containing